ethereum-optimism/specs/specs/interop/verifier.md

 there is no replay protection mechanism that fits well for all applications.
 Users MAY submit an arbitrary number of executing messages per initiating message.
 Applications MUST build their own replay protection mechanisms if they are interacting with the lowest level abstractions.

+Blocks that contain invalid executing messages are considered invalid by the protocol.
+The derivation pipeline will never promote them from being `unsafe`.
+A block that contains invalid executing messages MUST be replaced by a deposits only block at the same block number.

 ### Depositing an Executing Message